 You are expected to pay your plan-required co-payment, estimated co-payment and/or deductible prior to leaving the hospital.
 Wickenburg Community Hospital does accept cash, personal checks, VISA, MasterCard, Discover Card and American Express.

 Yes, the hospital will, as a courtesy to you, send your insurance company a bill for services you incurred as a patient.
 It is important to remember, however; that the hospital relies on you for settling your account in full regardless of your insurance coverage.
 Your insurance policy is an agreement between you and your health insurance carrier.

 Our Patient Financial Representatives are available and here to assist you.
 Please contact your hospital’s Business Office to discuss options that might be available to you.

 Patient Financial Representatives in the Business Office can discuss payment arrangements with you.

 Contact Wickenburg Community Hospital Business/Billing Office: Patient Financial Services 928-684-4365

 Where can I make a payment at?

-Wickenburg Community Hospital does accept payments over the phone and in person at the hospital or can be mailed in to:
+Wickenburg Community Hospital does accept payments over the phone, online through your patient portal and in person at the hospital or can be mailed in to: